bbq accessories ad

 • New potatoes.
 These are young spuds harvested in late winter and early spring.
 They are usually small, about golf ball size, thin skinned, and low in moisture and starch.
 They are best for boiling, skin and all.
 Use these in stews, soups, or boiled, buttered, and sprinkled with parsley or your favorite herb.
 Many of the fingerling potatoes are new potatoes.

 The all-purpose potato.
-All this understood, there is one potato that comes close to being the all-purpose spud, good for practically any use, it's the Yukon Gold, developed in 1960s at University of Guelph in Canada and released to the public in 1980.
-In addition to its versatility under a variety of cooking conditions, it has a winning mild buttery flavor that.
+All this understood, there is one potato that comes close to being the all-purpose spud, good for practically any use, it’s the Yukon Gold.
+Developed in 1966 at University of Guelph in Canada and released to the public in 1980, they are medium sized with a tan skin and a pale, cream color.
+They are medium starch and that makes them soft enough for mashing and sturdy enough for stews.
+In addition to its versatility under a variety of cooking conditions, it has a winning mild buttery flavor.
+Yukon Golds, hands down, are my faves.

 Buying and handling potatoes